 The channel and ridge dimensions are given in Figure 4.
 This figure also shows the typical cross section of the channels that can be produced by photochemical etching.
 In this case, the channel depth is 0.28mm, the channel width is 0.87mm and the ridge width between two adjacent channels is 1.11mm.

 The channel and ridge dimensions have a big influence on the overall performance of the heat exchanger.
 The dimensions of the channels affect the heat transfer characteristics between the two fluids.
 The surface between adjacent channels – the ridge surface – can affect the bonding characteristics, as well as the flow and heat transfer characteristics.
 A smaller ridge width allows for a larger overall flow and heat transfer area on the plate, but reduces the available metal-to-metal contact area between the bonded plates.
-Optimization of this dimension should yield the minimum acceptable ridge width that allows a sufficient bonding surface area without compromising the flow and heat transfer characteristics of the heat exchanger.
+Optimisation of this dimension should yield the minimum acceptable ridge width that allows a sufficient bonding surface area without compromising the flow and heat transfer characteristics of the heat exchanger.
 Trials conducted at ACE show that a ridge width as narrow as 250µm can be produced consistently by photochemical etching.

 The speed and low cost of the etching process mean that several design iterations can be produced and tested within a short period of time in order to arrive at the optimal plate design.
 Advanced measuring equipment such as CMM (co-ordinate measuring machine) and 3D microscopy can be used to measure the etched features accurately and within minutes (e.g. see Figures 3 & 4 above).